 We project the value management key figures for 2020 to decline compared to the past fiscal year.
 This will be due on the one hand to a slight increase in operating capital as a result of expected investments and acquisitions, and on the other to a decrease in operating income.

 Management and control of the ALTANA Group are geared to the strategy that has been defined and the target levels derived from it.
 Due to changes in the economic environment or internal factors of influence, it might not be possible to implement the strategy successfully or to achieve targets in the planned time frame or to the planned extent.
 To be optimally prepared for such situations, ALTANA systematically identifies, evaluates, and considers risks within the framework of decision-making processes.

 To anchor our risk policy at all decision-making levels, we established a Group-wide risk management system that brings together various information, communications, and monitoring systems.
 Core elements of our risk management include strategic corporate planning, internal reporting, our internal control system, compliance organization, and risk management in the strict sense, i. e. the identification, documentation, and evaluation of risks including the derivation of appropriate precautionary measures and countermeasures.

 Our strategic corporate planning is closely tied to our medium- to long-term financial planning.
-The extent of the fulfillment of our targets is examined in monthly reports on the company’s business performance and in our short-term financial planning.
-Apart from an analysis of the current business situation, our expectations for the current fiscal year are discussed extensively at the level of the divisions three times a year.
+The extent of the fulfillment of our targets is examined in monthly reports on the company’s business performance and in our shortterm financial planning.
+Apart from an analysis of the current business situation, our expectations for the current fiscal year are discussed extensively at the level of the divisions on a regular basis.
 As a result, deviations from planned developments can be recognized and countermeasures introduced if necessary.